DigitalPublishingToolkit/NN11/md/book.md

 denounced and this brought the existence of sophisticated telecommunication surveillance technologies to light.
-At this stage a kind of paradigm shift took place, emphasizing the banality of spying in every society, but only later to be confronted with the fact that the technologies these regimes were deploying were exclusively developed in Western democracies and more specifically in the United States, the United Kingdom, Germany, France and Italy.
+At this stage a kind of paradigm shift took place, emphasizing the banality of spying in every society, only later to be confronted with the fact that the technologies these regimes were deploying were exclusively developed in Western democracies and more specifically in the US, the UK, Germany, France and Italy.
 Companies like Amesys, Blue Coat, Gamma International, Hacking Team or Trevicor were identified as major players in this ‘game’ of surveillance.
 A number of investigative journalists have stressed the risks such activities pose, not only for